LiorZ/hdac8_thesis/thesis.rst

 ..
 [1] Vannini A, Volpari C, Gallinari P, et al. Substrate binding to histone deacetylases as shown by the crystal structure of the HDAC8-substrate complex.
 EMBO Rep. 2007;8(9):879-84.
 ..
 [2] Dowling DP, Gantt SL, Gattis SG, Fierke CA, Christianson DW.
 Structural studies of human histone deacetylase 8 and its site-specific variants complexed with substrate and inhibitors.
 Biochemistry.
 2008;47(51):13554-63.
 ..
-[3] Dowling DP, Gantt SL, Gattis SG, Fierke CA, Christianson DW.
-Structural studies of human histone deacetylase 8 and its site-specific variants complexed with substrate and inhibitors.
-Biochemistry.
-2008;47(51):13554-63.
-..
-[4] Somoza JR, Skene RJ, Katz BA, et al. Structural snapshots of human HDAC8 provide insights into the class I histone deacetylases.
+[3] Somoza JR, Skene RJ, Katz BA, et al. Structural snapshots of human HDAC8 provide insights into the class I histone deacetylases.
 Structure.
 2004;12(7):1325-34.

 .. footer::